Skip to main content

 1. Plan everything that needs to get done in order to complete the project

-List every task that needs to be completed from beginning to end - or go ahead and put them straight onto your Kanban cards.
-Each card should have one task written on it, though some online cards give you the option to add subtasks or checklists under the main task, too.
+List every task that needs to be completed from beginning to end - or go ahead and put them straight onto your kanban cards.
+Each card should have one task written on it, though some online tools give you the option to add subtasks or checklists under the main task, too.

 2. Choose how to name each of your workflow stages

-A common convention for this is also a simple one: ‘To Do’, ‘In Progress’, ‘Completed’.
-You will be placing your cards into and between each of these sections on the board.
+A common convention for this is also a simple one: ‘To Do’, ‘In Progress’, ‘Review,’ and ‘Done’.
+You will be placing your cards into each of these sections on the board as they move through the workflow.

 3. Consider prioritising your tasks

-It might sound counter-intuitive, but reducing how many tasks are being worked on helps boost productivity by reducing multi-tasking and burnout.
+It might sound counterintuitive, but reducing how many tasks your team are working on simultaneously helps boost productivity by reducing multitasking and burnout.

 5. Take on tasks you wouldn’t usually tackle